Ultralight Backpacking Tips: 11 Practical Ways to Shave Weight

 Do research before your trip to determine where your water sources are and how much you need to carry between them

-People sometimes focus relentlessly on cutting ounce after ounce off of their packs, yet they don’t consider the weight they are already carrying on their own two feet.
+People sometimes focus relentlessly on cutting ounce after ounce off of their packs, yet they don’t consider the weight they are already carrying on their body.
 Being fit and healthy before heading out on the trail will make your overall experience more enjoyable.

-A backpacking trip is a great motivation for squeezing in some training hikes and eating healthy to ensure you’re fit for the trail.
+A backpacking trip is a great motivation for squeezing in some training hikes, doing at-home workouts, and eating healthy to ensure you’re fit for the trail.

 Making healthy choices before backpacking trips will make your trip easier